todd-gavin/DSCI510-Final-Project/README.md

-# DSCI 510 - Final Project Template
+# DSCI 510 - Analyzing MATIC token crypto wallet transaction data and price data

 Title: Analyzing how the transaction data from major cryptocurrency wallets on the polygon network associate with the price action of the MATIC token.